 How often have we been like the disciples?
-We wonder why He’s silent, why it seems like He doesn’t care.
+We wonder why he is silent, why it seems like he doesn’t care.

 Our faith requires action

 Faith seeks God in all things, at all times.
-For all of us who are overwhelmed, Jesus says for us to come to Him.
+Jesus invites all of us who are overwhelmed to come to him.
 If we’re experiencing fear and doubt, it’s because we haven’t allowed Jesus to take over.
-We can’t trust Him in some things and not in others.
+We can’t trust him in some things and not in others.

 Faith enters into God’s rest.
 In a violent, life-threatening storm, Jesus was peacefully asleep.
 In the storms of life, we can rest with God, too.
 We have to stop trying to do what only God can do.
-Often, that means we need to stand still and watch God work (2 Chronicles 20:15-17).
-Most of the time, He simply wants us to believe (2 Chronicles 16:9).
-Entering into God’s rest means continuing to trust Him, even if our situation doesn’t change.
+Often, that means we need to stand still and watch God work (<a href="https://www.biblegateway.com/passage/?search=2+Chronicles+20%3A15-17&version=NIV"target="_blank">2 Chronicles 20:15–17).
+Most of the time, he simply wants us to believe (2 Chronicles 16:9).
+Entering into God’s rest means continuing to trust him, even if our situation doesn’t change.
 We might not be able to see how the trials of our lives can possibly be used for our good, but God is sovereign.
 We aren’t.
-His ways are higher and His ways are far better (Isaiah 55:8-9).
+His ways are higher and his ways are far better (Isaiah 55:8–9).